 The 2014 Simpson Prize Question requires students to respond to the question using both the 2014 Simpson Prize Australian War Memorial Source Selection (http://www.awm.gov.au/simpson-prize-question-2014/) and their own research.
-It is expected that students will make effective use of a minimum of 3 of the sources.
+It is expected that students will make effective use of a minimum of 3 of the sources from the Australian War Memorial.
 It is also expected that up to half of their response will make use of information drawn from their own knowledge and research.

 Please see the How to Enter section for more details regarding student and teacher entry requirements.

-The competition is funded by the Department of Education, Employment and Workplace Relations and run by the History Teachers’ Association of Australia.
+The competition is funded by the Australian Government Department of Education and run by the History Teachers’ Association of Australia.

 (Photos courtesy of Mark Graham and David Hall © 2013)